 The Beaver Basin Wilderness includes 13 miles of stunning Lake Superior shoreline from Spray Falls on the west to Sevenmile Creek on the east.
 The wilderness is some 3.5 miles deep.

 The Beaver Basin Wilderness offers opportunities for quiet, solitude, wilderness recreation, and spiritual renewal.
 Individual and small group recreation is available along 8.4 miles of the North Country National Scenic Trail and 8.5 miles of connector trails as well as six backcountry campsites.

 Welcome to the Beaver Basin Wilderness

 Traditional recreation uses are allowed within the wilderness zone including hunting, fishing, day hiking, overnight backpacking, canoeing, kayaking, cross-country skiing, snowshoeing and more.

-Electric motors are permitted on Little Beaver and Beaver Lakes.
+Electric motors only are permitted on Little Beaver and Beaver Lakes.
 Motor boats on Lake Superior are free to beach along the Lake Superior waterfront adjacent to the wilderness area.

 No road closures will occur under this new wilderness area, and no lands will be added to the lakeshore.